AlaaLab/pathologist-in-the-loop/README.md

 ## Training - Baseline Model
-To train your model, you should first decide some hyperparameters.
-We will split up our hyperparameters into three groups: model architecture, diffusion process, and training flags.
+To train your model, you should first pick the hyperparameters.
+We split up our hyperparameters into three groups: model architecture, diffusion process, and training flags.
 Here are some reasonable defaults for a baseline:

 * Defaults
     ```